YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 # Logseq Plugin: Weekdays and Holidays (Templates) 🛌

 - Plugin for switching journal templates for weekdays and weekends, public holidays.
 It is possible to set templates for each day of the week.
+Also, support private holidays (or annual leave) max 6 dates.
 - This plugin is capable of corresponding to holidays in various countries around the world, thanks to [date-holidays](https://github.com/commenthol/date-holidays) library.

 [![latest release version](https://img.shields.io/github/v/release/YU000jp/logseq-plugin-weekdays-and-weekends)](https://github.com/YU000jp/logseq-plugin-weekdays-and-weekends/releases)